 Like so many things in life, airsoft has rules!
 Contrary to popular belief, we don't go out and randomly shoot our friends.
 Actually, it's quite the opposite!
 Depending on the game modes and types of games we play, different rules will be in place.
 In the same vein, some rules are there for our enjoyment, while others are for safety.
-Moreover, since airsoft can be considered a sport do not forget proper etiquette.
+Moreover, since airsoft can be considered a sport do not forget proper airsoft rules and etiquette.

 Without getting into too many detailed rules, there are some basic rules we should keep in mind like calling your hits, not firing within the safe zone, and wearing the required safety equipment.
 Then, there are more specific rules that coincide with various game modes like holding a zone for a specified time or having to eliminate the other team to win.
 Knowing is half the battle!